stripe/stripe-android/README.md

 > If you are building an Android application that charges a credit card, you should use the Stripe Android SDK to make sure you don't pass credit card information to your server (and, so, are PCI compliant).

 * The [changelog](/stripe/stripe-android/blob/master/CHANGELOG.md) provides a summary of changes in each release.
-* The [migration guide](/stripe/stripe-android/blob/master/MIGRATING.md) provides instructions on upgrading between major versions.
+* The [migration guide](/stripe/stripe-android/blob/master/MIGRATING.md) provides instructions on upgrading from older versions.

 ## Requirements